-The application is an outline planning application for the development of 260 dwellings at a density of 30 dwellings per hectare (dph), with all other matters reserved save for access.
+Following amendments, the application is an outline planning application for the development of 190 dwellings at a density of approximately 23 dwellings per hectare (dph) across the developed area of the site, with all other matters reserved save for access.
 As part of the application a parameters plan has been submitted, along with an illustrative masterplan.